mateuszwlosek/azure-pulumi-example/README.md

 Save changes and run the pipeline.

-You can check the environment now in Azure UI or in CLI:
+You can check the environment now in Azure UI or in CLI.

+**When anything is changed in repo, pipeline with rolling update will be executed automatically.
+It's an example of how to deploy changes automatically when e.g demo application in this case is changed.**

+Kubectl useful commands:
 Switch kubernetes namespace: `kubectl config set-context --current --namespace=demo-namespace` (Replace `demo-namespace` with your namespace, set in environment variables above)
 Check kubernetes deployments: `kubectl get deployment`
 Check kubernetes pods: `kubectl get pods`